Can yoga act as a distraction to personal issues?

 - He misses the heat of a hot class on a winter’s day

-The Sweat Studios’ team looks forward to welcoming Kevin back in the new year.
+The Sweat Studios’ team looks forward to welcoming Kevin once he work calms down.

 If you want to follow in Kevin’s footsteps and enjoy the multitude of benefits yoga has on the mind and body, you can find out more about the different sessions we offer here.